 Civil Rights Act: Promise Unfulfilled

 Congress enacted the Civil Rights Act of 1964 to achieve equality of employment opportunities.
-More than half a century later, race discrimination remains all too prevalent.
+More than half a century later, race discrimination remains all too prevalent, and systemic discrimination bars minorities from advancing in the workplace.
 We are deeply committed to achieving the promise of the Civil Rights Act by vigorously combatting race discrimination in the workplace.

 And a study performed by the Northwestern Institute for Policy Research found that in 2015, white applicants were roughly a third more likely to receive invitations for first-round interviews than African-Americans with equal job qualifications.